Bombardier Movia C951/C951A: Design

 The train will also retain existing features like having three rows of poles and hand grips, and vertical poles which split into three at the center.

 Dynamic Route Map Display

 The Dynamic Route Map Display (DRMD) is a rail travel information system, newly introduced and developed for the C951 trains.
 The dynamic route map display panels provide commuters with their journey status updates and route information.
 It also indicates which side the doors will open on.
-The C830C and the C751C feature the same DRMD.
+The C830C and the C751C feature the same Dynamic Route Map Display (DRMD).

-Bombardier has announced their intention to upgrade the DRMD from the current LED system to an LCD system, to accommodate future extensions to the Downtown line.
+Bombardier has announced their intention to upgrade the DRMD from the current LED system to an LCD system, to accommodate future extensions to the Downtown Line.
+These retrofitted LCD Dynamic Route Map Display (DRMD) is similar to that on newer MRT trains such as the Kawasaki Heavy Industries & CRRC Qingdao Sifang T251, Alstom Movia R151 and Alstom Metropolis C751A refurbished trains.
+The first retrofitted C951 train with the LCD system was re-deployed passenger service on 2 July 2023.